What is a 301 redirect?

 To do that, you can set up www.example.net to redirect to www.example.com.
 This way you can own multiple domains.
 They will all work, but you don’t get penalized for duplicate content.

 Web Address Shorteners

 Have you ever used a URL shortener like tinyurl.com, bit.ly or goo.gl?
 Guess what?
 They’re a special kind of 301 redirect.
 The address shorteners create a unique URL that then 301 redirects to a longer web address.
 Yes, they maintain your link juice too.
 Unfortunately, most social media links (like Twitter and Facebook) do not carry any link value because by and large, they have the “rel=nofollow” tag on them, which blocks the link value.

 You can get creative with the uses for your 301 redirects.
 A couple examples we’ve run into include:

 - An e-mail newsletter went out with a critical link to a web page, but the URL was incorrect.
 We set up a 301 redirect from the incorrect URL to the correct URL so the e-mail newsletter still worked.

 - A client who had an unusual spelling for their company said that they always got complaints from customers who said their website was down.
 Their website wasn’t really down, but the customers were typing in the wrong URL.
 Instead, we purchased the misspelled version of the domain and redirected it to the correct domain.
 That way, customers never experienced the “down” web address.

 - Creating vanity URLs for customers, like www.example.com/payonline can go to a much longer URL for customers to pay their online bill.

 You might come up with your own, but these were some that worked well for us and solved a customer’s problem.

 Follow-up (July 31): We have the free SEO webinar recording but have had some trouble converting it over to get it posted on the website.
-We are working to get this fixed or we’ll re-record it so we can post the webinar recording online.
+We are working to get this fixed (and if we can’t we’ll re-record it) so we can post the webinar recording online.